Last Updated on: May 26, 2026

 What you’ll see is a rough draft of your stack arranged in no particular order.
 It’s a starting point, not a map of your data flow.
 You’ll need to rearrange things for clarity.

-How to Visualize Your Tools in a Stack Diagram
+How to Visualize Your Martech Tools in a Stack Diagram

 This is where your martech stack diagram starts to take shape.